LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 Gitlab CI
 =========

-The GItlab CI instance used by the RAJA project lives in the Livermore Computing (LC) Collaboration Zone (CZ).
+The Gitlab CI instance used by the RAJA project lives in the Livermore Computing (LC) Collaboration Zone (CZ).
 It runs builds and tests in LC resource and compiler environments important to RAJA user applications at LLNL.